-Secretion Rates During Infusion of Exenatide or Placebo by Treatment, Time, and
+Infusion of Exenatide or Placebo by Treatment, Time, and Glycemic Condition in

-Food intake: Infusion of exenatide in eight healthy subjects resulted in a 19% decrease in caloric intake following an ad libitum meal.
+Infusion of exenatide in 8 healthy subjects resulted in a 19% decrease in caloric intake following an ad libitum meal.

 Fasting and Postprandial Glucose

-In a separate 15-week controlled study, where fasting glucose was assessed on a weekly basis, BYDUREON treatment resulted in a mean reduction in fasting glucose of 17 mg/dL following two weeks of therapy with full effect on fasting glucose not observed until approximately 9 weeks.
+In a separate 15-week controlled study where fasting glucose was assessed on a weekly basis, BYDUREON treatment resulted in a mean reduction in fasting glucose of 17 mg/dL following 2 weeks of therapy with full effect on fasting glucose not observed until approximately 9 weeks.

 In a 30-week controlled study of exenatide extended-release compared to BYETTA, postprandial glucose levels were measured during a mixed meal tolerance test in a subset of patients with type 2 diabetes mellitus.
-Following treatment for 14 weeks, when steady-state concentrations had been achieved (approximately 280 to 310 pg/mL), the LS mean change from baseline was significantly greater with BYETTA (-126 mg/dL) than exenatide extended-release (-96 mg/dL).
+Following treatment for 14 weeks, when steady -state concentrations had been achieved (approximately 280-310 pg/mL), the LS mean change from baseline was significantly greater with BYETTA (-126 mg/dL) than exenatide extended-release (-96 mg/dL).

 Following a single dose of BYDUREON, exenatide is released from the microspheres over approximately 10 weeks.
-There is an initial period of release of surface-bound exenatide followed by a gradual release of exenatide from the microspheres, which results in two subsequent peaks of exenatide in plasma at around week 2 and week 6-7, respectively, representing the hydration and erosion of the microspheres.
+There is an initial period of release of surface -bound exenatide followed by a gradual release of exenatide from the microspheres, which results in two subsequent peaks of exenatide in plasma at around week 2 and week 6 to 7, respectively, representing the hydration and erosion of the microspheres.

-Following initiation of once every seven days (weekly) administration of 2 mg BYDUREON, gradual increase in the plasma exenatide concentration is observed over 6 to 7 weeks.
-After 6 to 7 weeks, mean exenatide concentrations of approximately 300 pg/mL were maintained over once every seven days (weekly) dosing intervals indicating that steady-state was achieved.
+Following initiation of once every 7 days (weekly) administration of 2 mg BYDUREON, gradual increase in the plasma exenatide concentration is observed over 6 to 7 weeks.
+After 6 to 7 weeks, mean exenatide concentrations of approximately 300 pg/mL were maintained over once every 7 days (weekly) dosing intervals indicating that steady state was achieved.

 The mean apparent volume of distribution of exenatide following subcutaneous administration of a single dose of BYETTA is 28.3 L and is expected to remain unchanged for BYDUREON.